tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/词汇表_intl_en.md

 - Other [superplayer configurations](https://intl.cloud.tencent.com/document/product/266/38296) than the `default` one has been used.
 - An [encrypted](https://intl.cloud.tencent.com/document/product/266/38294) video needs to be played back.

-See [Superplayer Signature](https://intl.cloud.tencent.com/document/product/266/38099) for its specific features and using methods.
+For specific features and using methods, see [Superplayer Signature](https://intl.cloud.tencent.com/document/product/266/38099).

 ### Sampling interval